hymanimy/Bezier-Curves/README.md

 This idea generalises to more control points where we have points walking along lines which create more lines of points walking across them etc...
 Hence its a good idea to implement recursion, but it may not be the most efficient method.

 Bezier Curves are used a lot in Graphic Design and computer aided drawing since it's a way to create a smooth curve that begins and ends at a point and can be morphed by a third.
 Lots of quadratic Bezier Curves stitched together are usually used in the making of fonts.

+To use this programme click the link to the website and select one of the buttons to create control points.
+Press start when you want to see the bezier curve.